Transfer Requirements for Bachelor’s Applicants

 3. Arts and Humanities (3 courses, 9 semester units)

-Three courses with at least one from the arts such as: Fine arts, Art Appreciation, Photography, Music, Dance or Theater and one from the humanities such as Foreign Language, Humanities, History, Philosophy, Ethics or Religious Studies
+Three courses with at least one from the arts such as: Fine Arts, Art Appreciation, Photography, Music, Dance or Theater and one from the humanities such as Foreign Language, Humanities, History, Philosophy, Ethics, Religious Studies, or American Sign Language

 4. Social and Behavior Studies (3 courses, 9 semester units)